singularityware/singularityware.github.io/pages/docs/overview/faq.md

 A little bit of help.

-@gmkurtzer I'll get us started here, and if you want to edit / adjust I can add to our troubleshooting docs.
-Here is a first go not following this issue closely:

 ### Segfault on Bootstrap of Centos Image
 If you are bootstrapping a centos 6 docker image from a debian host, you might hit a segfault: